 How to Eliminate Your Paper Clutter

-If your desk is drowning in files, drawers jam packed with receipts, and important documents buried under mounds of letters, notes, and pamphlets — it may be time to tackle the paper build up that's hindering you from having a zen workspace.
+If your space is drowning in files, drawers jam packed with receipts, and important documents buried under mounds of letters, notes, and pamphlets — it may be time to tackle the build up with this minimalist living tip that incorporates more Zen.

 I prefer using devices to manage task and projects.
 He likes pad and pencil — and also prefers to keep paper copies of lots of things that I secretly want to burn.

 So how do we compromise?
 Using a combination of the following tactics ...

 The first step is to collect all the paper items in your bags, drawers, and other areas of your home or office, throw them in a pile, and start going through them piece by piece.

 The goal here should be to throw in the recycling bin anything that is not a necessity such as scraps of random notes, old bills, and dated receipts.

 For the important items that are left over, sort them by categories according to major life themes — for example finances, school, work, health, travel, etc.

 These will be the categories you use to organize, and easily file and retrieve, these items going forward.

 Set aside the items that you believe you absolutely must have a paper version of (e.g. copies of the last few years tax return).